-We know that EA plan to reveal their new Need for Speed game, which is titled Heat according to the latest leak from the Austrian retailer.
+We know that EA plan to reveal their new Need for Speed game, which is titled Heat according to from the Austrian retailer.
 As for other publishers, there is no info about their plans for world premieres.

 Today, Sega also confirmed their appearance on Gamescom 2019.
 In their official announcement, the Japanese publisher stated that they plan to reveal a brand new AAA title and also talk about Catherine: Full Body, Two Point Hospital and Sega Genesis Mini / Mega Drive Mini.